THIS ARTICLE MAY CONTAIN AFFILIATE LINKS. CLICK HERE FOR DISCLOSURE

 For more information, check out How to Avoid the Dangers of an Overweight Trailer.

 The clearance under your RV is also important to get familiar with.
-They all have varying clearance and you can find yourself stuck on a rock or unable to move up steep grades because you bottom out and can get stuck or rip off a bumper.
+They all have varying clearance, and you can find yourself stuck on a rock or unable to move up steep grades because you will bottom out.
+This will lead to getting stranded or ripping off a bumper.

 Some owners purchase a tire monitoring system for added peace of mind.
 These systems will alert you if pressure is getting low before and while you are driving.

 Another important part of RV maintenance is to cover your RV wheels if you are stationary for a while.
 Tires in the direct sun can easily develop tire rot.

 Check out 5 Ways to Avoid Tire Blowouts for more detailed information about tire pressure and wear.

 7. Insufficient walk-around before hitting the road is a common RV mistake, even for veterans

 When we are towing the RV, I refer to it as a rolling earthquake.
 Everything is constantly shaking, the rig and your belongs.
 To alleviate any damage and avoid the added expense of this RV mistake, you must go through a checklist before hitting the road.
 Not just the first time, but every time.
 It’s so easy to become complacent and feel like a newbie when you forget this important step.